econic-ai/massive-graph/docs/Zero Overhead Storage Architecture Implementation.md

 ## Overview

-The Massive Graph database supports multiple storage backends (SimpleStorage and ZeroCopyStorage) that can be selected at runtime via configuration.
+The Massive Graph database supports multiple storage backends (SimpleDocumentStorage and ZeroCopyStorage) that can be selected at runtime via configuration.
 The architecture is designed to have absolutely zero runtime overhead after the initial configuration-based selection, supporting millions of operations per second without vtable lookups or runtime branching.

 ## Key Architectural Decisions